microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     .Show() };
 ```

+## Limitations
+- ScenarioType::Urgent is only supported for to builds 19041 (20H1) and above.
+Using this attribute on lower builds will not prevent the AppNotification from being constructed, but developers will receive a debug warning that the attribute is not supported.

 # Text

 The Text component sets up the xml for a \<text\> element.
 Developers can define the content,